-Pursuant to Article 158 of the Company's Articles of Association and subject to the provisions of the statutes, every Director, secretary or officer of the Company shall be indemnified out of the funds of the Company against all liability incurred by him as such Director, secretary or officer of the Company in or about the execution or holding of his office or otherwise in relation thereto.
-The Directors and officers liability insurance for the Company was/is in force during the year and as at the date on which this Report of the Directors is approved in accordance with Section 391 of the Hong Kong Companies Ordinance.
+Pursuant to Article 158 of the Company's Articles of Association and subject to the provisions of the statutes, every Director, secretary or officer of the Company shall be indemnified out of the funds of the Company against all liability incurred by him as such Directors, secretary or officers of the Company in or about the execution or holding of his office or otherwise in relation thereto.
+The liability insurance of the Directors, secretary and officers for the Company was/is in force during the year and as at the date on which this Report of the Directors is approved in accordance with Section 391 of the Hong Kong Companies Ordinance.